Directors' dealings (13.67)

 (c) Notwithstanding the above, the issuer shall promptly provide a shareholder with an ESG report in printed form upon its specific request.

-(d) The issuer is encouraged to publish the ESG report at the same time as the publication of the annual report.
-In any event, the issuer should publish the ESG report as close as possible to, and no later than five months after, the end of the financial year.
+(d) The issuer shall publish the ESG report at the same time as the publication of the annual report.